AlbinEriksson/WaveLand-ASL/README.md

    * Collecting sword on the cliff, and not in the boss fight
  * Savior
    * When you hit the wraith with the sword
+ * Custom levels
+   * Starts and splits on custom levels

 ## How to install
 ### In LiveSplit